Mary Letitia Jones

-Mary L. Jones was the Los Angeles City Librarian until she was fired in 1905 to be replaced by a man, Charles Fletcher Lummis.
-This decision would set off a firestorm across the city called the Great Library War of 1905.
+Mary L. Jones was the Los Angeles City Librarian until she was fired in 1905 and replaced by a man, Charles Fletcher Lummis.
+Her firing set off a firestorm across the city that came to be called "the Great Library War of 1905."

-Jones had a B.A. degree from University of Wisconsin (1885) and had studied under Melvil Dewey at the New York State Library School where she graduated in 1892.
+Jones earned a B.A. degree from University of Wisconsin (1885) and later studied under Melvil Dewey at the New York State Library from which she graduated in 1892.
 She then served as a librarian at the University of Illinois and the State Library of Iowa.

 In 1899, she came to Pasadena and began work at the Los Angeles Public Library, where she served as assistant librarian under Harriet Childs Wadleigh, Los Angeles City Librarian.
 Jones was hired as the City Librarian when Wadleigh retired in 1900.
-Jones was the first Los Angeles City Librarian working for the Los Angeles Public Library who was both a college graduate and a graduate of library school.
+Jones was the first Los Angeles City Librarian working for the Los Angeles Public Library who was both a college graduate and a graduate of a library school.

 Jones was asked to resign in June 1905 by the Board of Library Directors.
 She delivered a letter to the Board saying that she refused to resign simply to make way for a man: “At first it was my inclination immediately to yield to the request relayed upon me by the president.
 But, upon reflection, I have concluded that it would not be fitting for me to tender my resignation as the head of a department where only women are employed.
 When such a resignation is tendered solely on the grounds that the best interests of the department demand that its affairs no longer be administered by a woman.
 Ever since the adoption of the present city charter, the library has been presided over by a woman with a staff of assistants composed exclusively of women."